Why Security Guards for Construction Sites Save Money

 Several key elements influence the hourly rate for a security guard.
 First is the guard’s experience and training.
 An officer with a background in law enforcement or specialized tactical training will naturally command a higher rate than a novice guard, as they bring a deeper skill set for de-escalation and emergency response.
 The specific duties required also play a big role.
 A guard assigned to simply monitor an entry point will have a different rate than one conducting active mobile security patrols or protecting high-value assets.
 Finally, the location and risk level of your site matter.
 A project in a high-crime neighborhood or a remote area with slow police response times may require a more robust, and therefore more costly, security presence.

-Armed vs. Unarmed Guard Costs
+Comparing the Costs: Armed vs. Unarmed Guards

 One of the most significant decisions affecting your budget is whether to hire armed or unarmed guards.
 Unarmed guards are an excellent deterrent and are fully equipped to handle tasks like access control, monitoring, and reporting incidents.
 They are the most common and cost-effective choice for many construction sites.
 However, for projects with a higher risk profile, such as those in areas with significant crime rates or sites storing extremely valuable materials like copper, an armed security guard provides a superior level of protection.
 The higher cost reflects their extensive training, certifications, and the ability to respond decisively to serious threats, offering you and your stakeholders greater peace of mind.